What does Teens Turning Green hope to accomplish?

 What is Green University?

 Green U is a learning forum – now a robust digital collection of information about all things eco!
-It is also a physical educational summit, the Project Green Challenge Finals in which PGC finalists have the opportunity to interact with and learn from esteemed leaders, present experiences from the 30-day Challenge, and work to create platforms for social action that are implemented by TTG.
+It is also an educational summit, the Project Green Challenge Finals in which PGC finalists have the opportunity to interact with and learn from esteemed leaders, present experiences from the 30-day Challenge, and work to create platforms for social action that are implemented by TTG.

 Why should I get involved with TTG?